-Lucy Bee Coconut Oil is certified vegan by the Vegan Society and animals are not used in any transportation during production.
+Lucy Bee Coconut Oil is certified vegan by the Vegan Society.

 Part of our Fair Trade certification also guarantees no animal cruelty, including monkeys are NOT used to pick the coconuts which are used in our coconut products.

 Lucy Bee Coconut Oil is an unrefined oil (hence the use of ‘virgin’) and as such is not bleached, deoderised or chemically altered in any way.
 It is also cold pressed and raw which means minimal heat (approximately 41C) has been used in its extraction.
 Being raw means our Coconut Oil is in its most natural state and full of its nutrients and health benefits.